 Tachyon Multi-Stack system

 The picture opposite shows a Tachyon Multi-Stack System.
-Here the Tachyon Master Stack communicates with one ore more Tachyon Response Stacks.
-The Response Stack local to the Tachyon Server is optional if there is at least one remote Response Stack.
+Here the Tachyon Master Stack communicates with one or more Tachyon Response Stacks.
+A local Response Stack is not mandatory.
+Components colored green are optional in a Tachyon system.

 As with a single-server system, the databases are optionally installed locally or on remote SQL Server instances(s).